 WHAT IS DIARRHOEA?
-2014 QUICK FACTS World Health Organization [WHO] defines diarrhoea as "the passage of three or more loose or liquid stools per day (or more frequent passage than is normal for the individual)" Total number of new cases of diarrhoea reported b 19,954 cases Globally diarrhoea is a significant health concern associated with unsafe drinking water, inadequate sanitation and poor hygiene practices .
-Worldwide, diarrhoea is a predominant cause of morbidity and mortality among children (especially those below the age of 5 Incidence Rate/1000 population of 58.46 diarrhoea in Maldives b years) .
-Diarrhoea cases declined from 23,199 cases in 2005 to 12,120 cases in 2007 b .
-However, number of news cases of diarrhoea reported increased from 2008 until it peaked at 25,876 cases in 2013 b .
-DEFINITION INCIDENCE RATE - In this chapter incidence rate is defined using the formula below: Diarrhoea cases declined from 23,199 cases in 2005 to 12,120 cases in 2007 b .
-However, number of news cases of diarrhoea reported increased from 2008 until it peaked at 25,876 cases in 2013 b .
-5,922 less new cases were reported in 2014 when compared to 2013 figure b .
-On the other hand, more fluctuations can be observed for incidence rate over the past 10 years b .
-DEFINITION INCIDENCE RATE- In this chapter incidence rate is defined using the formula below: Total Number of Incidence New Cases Rate = Mid-Year X 10 bThe analysis and write-up is based on programmatic and surveillance records shared by Communicable Disease Programme of Health Protection Agency, Ministry of Health.
+2014 QUICK FACTS World Health Organization [WHO] 4 defines diarrhoea as "the passage of three or more loose or liquid stools per day (or more frequent passage than is normal for the individual)" Total number of new cases of diarrhoea reported ^b 19,954 cases Globally diarrhoea is a significant health concern associated with unsafe drinking water, inadequate sanitation and poor hygiene practices4.
+Worldwide, diarrhoea is a predominant cause of morbidity and mortality among children (especially those below the age of 5 years)4.
+Incidence Rate/1000 population of 58.46 diarrhoea in Maldives ^b years) .
+Diarrhoea cases declined from 23,199 cases in 2005 to 12,120 cases in 2007 ^b .
+However, number of news cases of diarrhoea reported increased from 2008 until it peaked at 25,876 cases in DEFINITION INCIDENCE RATE- In this chapter incidence rate is 2013 ^b .
+2013 ^o .
+5,922 less new cases were reported in 2014 when compared to 2013 figure ^b .
+On the other hand, more fluctuations can be observed for incidence rate over the past 10 years ^b . defined using the formula below: Total Number of Incidence New Cases Rate = Mid-Year X 10 3

+^bThe analysis and write-up is based on programmatic and surveillance records shared by Communicable Disease Programme of Health Protection Agency, Ministry of Health.